mangalam-research/wed/tech_notes.rst

 -----------------------------------

 The following discussion covers schema design considerations if you wish to use wed to enforce editing constraints.
-It is possible rely instead on user discipline to enforce constraints, just like one would do if using a plain text editor to edit XML.
+It is possible to rely instead on user discipline to enforce constraints, just like one would do if using a plain text editor to edit XML.
 If this is your case, then you do not need to concern yourself with the following.